simonlipson/machine_learning/README.md

 ### Conclusion

 Unfortunately, the model didn't perform well enough to secure a high chance of a cashout with the bookies.
-However, it did show that 11 out of 17 years, the actual winner was within the top 3 of my predictions.
-As such, the model can be used to inform your own prediction and based on the odds, can even give a chance of winning some money.
-The following betting guide can minimise the possibility of loss:
+However, it did show that in 11 out of the 17 years, the actual winner was within the top 3 of my predictions.
+As such, the model can be used to complement other available information out there (like the odds) to give a better chance of winning some money.
+The following betting guide can minimise the possibility of loss (_however I recommend against ACTUALLY using this guide to place real bets_):

-1. The favorite has **less than $2** odds and is in your predictions -> only bet on the favorite
+1. The betting favorite has **less than $2** odds and is in your predictions --> only bet on the favorite
-2. The favorite has **more than $2** odds and is in your predictions -> bet same amount on the favorite and next highest prediction
+2. The betting favorite has **more than $2** odds and is in your predictions --> bet same amount on the favorite and next highest prediction
-3. The favorite has **more than $3** odds and is in your predictions -> bet same amount on all three of your predictions
+3. The betting favorite has **more than $3** odds and is in your predictions --> bet same amount on all three of your predictions
-4. The favorite is not in your predictions -> have fun and don't expect anything
+4. The betting favorite is not in your predictions --> have fun and don't expect anything

-If the above is applied with the historical betting odds I can find in various old new articles:
+If the above is applied with the historical betting odds I could find in various old new articles:

 - I win money in 8 years
 - I lose money in 3 years